Education Savings Accounts

 -All K-12 students in Iowa (regardless of income, grade or transfer status)

-- Applications will be due on June 30, 2023, for the 2023-2024 school year.
+The ESA application will open June 1, 2024.
+Applications will be due on June 30, 2024, for the 2024-2025 school year.
 Applications are valid for one year; families must apply annually to remain eligible for the program.

 Q. What information do I need to set up a Students First ESA for my child?